sumu-az/sumu-az/README.md

-Hey there, it's Sumaiya.
+Hey there, it's Sumaiya 👋
 Hope you're having a good day <3